stonepros/stone/doc/mgr/influx.rst

 ::

-    ceph config set mgr mgr/influx/hostname influx.mydomain.com
+    stone config set mgr mgr/influx/hostname influx.mydomain.com
-    ceph config set mgr mgr/influx/username admin123
+    stone config set mgr mgr/influx/username admin123
-    ceph config set mgr mgr/influx/password p4ssw0rd
+    stone config set mgr mgr/influx/password p4ssw0rd

 Additional optional configuration settings are:

 :interval: Time between reports to InfluxDB.
 Default 30 seconds.
 :database: InfluxDB database name.
-Default "ceph".
+Default "stone".
 You will need to create this database and grant write privileges to the configured username or the username must have admin privileges to create it.
 :port: InfluxDB server port.
 Default 8086
 :ssl: Use https connection for InfluxDB server.
 Use "true" or "false".
 Default false
 :verify_ssl: Verify https cert for InfluxDB server.
 Use "true" or "false".
 Default true